ejsuncy/py_ecowater/README.md

 ```

 ## Usage
+The Ecowater API only allows 250 requests over 6 hours.
+The library currently does not implement any rate limiting, so
+users of this library should implement their own rate limiting to avoid having their account locked.

 The primary class is `EcowaterClient`.
 It takes two parameters, `username` and `password`.
 These are the same credentials you use to log in to the app.
 The primary methods are `get_devices`, `get_user_profile`,
 `get_systems`, and `get_system_state`.